 Ceremonies for guest counts up to 50 are possible year-round, and for up to 75 guests April through mid-November.

-The actual ceremony décor may vary slightly from the photographs on our website, because we replace the décor as time makes necessary.
+All of our ceremony sites are decorated, set up, and ready to go.
+The actual ceremony décor may vary slightly from the photographs on our website, because we replace the décor as needed.
 They are always in a base theme color of whites and greens, allowing us to add stock venue flowers that closely match your own colors to personalize.

-The willow tree is our most popular wedding ceremony location at our venue.
+The willow tree is one of our most popular wedding ceremony location at our venue.
 I planted it in 2008, and by 2012 couples began requesting ceremonies beneath its romantic branches.
 It is decorated with string lights and flickering lanterns on its lower limbs and ferns in vases at the base.
 The squirrels and birds love it!
-It’s only a one-minute walk from the barn and absolutely perfect for nature lovers or a woodland chic/bohemian feel.
+It’s only a one-minute walk from the barn and absolutely perfect for nature lovers.
 Our mountain creek flows right behind the willow tree, providing a soothing sound while you say your vows.
-The chirps of songbirds add to the romantic atmosphere.
+The chirps of songbirds add to the romantic atmosphere in our little valley of the Smoky Mountains.
 If it’s just the two of you, get married directly beneath it’s canopy with the fairy lights all around.
 If you have a wedding with guests, we’ll place folding chairs in two rows and add some shepherd hooks along with tree stumps and lanterns for the aisle if you wish.
-A tree-covered hill stands tall to the right of the willow in the distance, just a small part of the many hills, ridges, and mountain-tops in our Smoky Mountains.
+The wooden folding chairs we use are brand new for 2022 in deep brown with a cream colored cushioned seat.
+A tree-covered hill stands tall to the right of the willow in the distance, just a small part of the many hills, ridges, and mountain-tops in the Pigeon Forge and Gatlinburg

 • Best for couples only elopements, or guest counts of 50 or less.

-• Folding wedding chairs for guest seating in either brown or grey.
+• Folding wedding chairs for guest seating in dark brown with cream colored seats

 • Popular year round.